Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 Lake Whitingham is the perfect place for swimming, sailing, paddling, and fishing, and yes, you’ll see a good number of cruisers, speedboats, and jet skis too.
 The beaches and picnic areas that surround the lake are free to use, and there’s even a clothing-optional zone just a short walk from the picnic area at Wards Cove.

-If you’re visiting in the fall, don’t pass up a trip to the lake!
+If you’re visiting in the fall, don’t miss a trip to the lake!
 The foliage is stunning, especially if you can capture it early in the morning when the lake is still.

 After you spend some time at the lake, head back to Wilmington for a little meandering.